warelab/release-notes/test/Genomic Resources---2022-10-10/variation---2022-02-03.md

-## Variation {#variation}
+## Genetic Variation {#variation}

-Variation in SorghumBase is available for short variants (genetic variation, which in turn may be naturally occurring or chemically induced) and QTL variants associated with physical traits.
+Variation in SorghumBase is available for short variants (genetic variation, which in turn may be naturally occurring or chemically induced).

-### Genetic & Phenotypic Variation
+### Genetic Variation

 Genetic variation data sets are available as over 59 million sorghum variants including more than 46 million naturally ocurring Single Nucleotide Polymorphisms (SNPs), and almost 13 million chemically-induced variants (i.e., ethyl methanesulfonate (EMS)-induced mutations).
-In addition, we host nearly 6,000 QTLs for 148 sorghum traits from the Sorghum QTL Atlas.

 ### Naturally occurring genetic variation - SNPs